hazelcast/hazelcast-reference-manual/src/CPlusClient.md

 ![](images/enterprise-onlycopy.jpg)

-You can use Native C++ Client to connect to Hazelcast nodes and perform almost all operations that a node can perform.
-Clients differ from nodes in that clients do not hold data.
+You can use Native C++ Client to connect to Hazelcast cluster members and perform almost all operations that a member can perform.
+Clients differ from members in that clients do not hold data.
 The C++ Client is by default a smart client, i.e. it knows where the data is and asks directly for the correct node.
-You can disable this feature (using the `ClientConfig::setSmart` method) if you do not want the clients to connect to every node.
+You can disable this feature (using the `ClientConfig::setSmart` method) if you do not want the clients to connect to every member.

 The features of C++ Clients are: